opuadm/happyphone.tech/README.md

 # happyphone.tech
-Website for a VERY happy phone. \n
+Website for a VERY happy phone.

 You can check this website out [here](https://happyphone.tech)